samvtran/p5-Flowdock/README.md

    link => 'http://flowdock.com'});
 ```

-You can stream from a single or multiple flows as such:
+You can stream from a single or multiple flows:

 ```
 use Flowdock::Stream;